jaffamonkey/current-blog/content/resume/cv.md

 #### Activities
 * Developing test framework using CucumberJS/WebdriverIO, with Appium for mobile testing.
 * Devised Test Strategy for both internal and external audience.
-* Coded dockerized accessibility and security test frameworks.
+* Building accessibility and security test frameworks.
-* Load testing using jMeter, generating dashboard reports with trend history.
+* Load testing using jMeter, with a dashboard for reporting.
 * Migrated test framework to use NightwatchJS, as part of handover

 #### Tech: `WebdriverIO`, `NightwatchJS` , `CucumberJS`, `Docker`, `Vagrant`, `Appium`, `XCtest`, `XCUITest`, `XCode`, `AndroidSDK`, `Selenium`, `Travis`, `Jira`